Best Practices for Your Compute Instance

 A maintenance reboot is different from a normal reboot.
 When you reboot an instance for maintenance, the instance is stopped on the physical VM host that needs maintenance, and then restarted on a healthy VM host.

 If you choose not to reboot before the scheduled time, then Oracle Cloud Infrastructure will reboot and migrate your instances before proceeding with the planned infrastructure maintenance.
-For more information, see Rebooting a Virtual Machine (VM) During Planned Maintenance.
+Optionally, you can configure your instances to remain stopped after an infrastructure maintenance event.
+For more information, see Recovering a Virtual Machine (VM) During Planned Maintenance.